My Blog

 We rescued the two frogs and put them back into the water where they seemed a lot happier.
 When we picked up the frogs, they felt very cold to the touch.
 I guess that they were not far above freezing.

-weather station operators who feed their data into NOAA's Forecast Systems Laboratory.
+CWOP is the Citizen Weather Observer Program.
+This is a loose network of amateur weather station operators who feed their data into NOAA's Forecast Systems Laboratory.
 From their it moves all over the map.

 The New York Times had a nice article entitled Hobbyists Fill Out the Weather Map which told some of the personal stories behind the technology.

 This is relevant to me as I run the Weather Data Quality service.
-This takes data from the FSL and
+This takes data from the FSL and reformats it and then e-mails it to weather station operators as requested.
+The data shows how their station readings compare with the surrounding stations.
+This often allows the operator to spot problems with their sensors.

-Voice over IP experiences
+Topic: Phone Voice over IP experiences 16 Aug 2004

 We decided to go with VoicePulse for a VoIP provider.
 The outcome has been mixed.
 When the quality is good, it is essentially indistinguishable from a regular landline.
 However, it is more common to get dropouts -- bringing the quality down to a not very good cellphone call.